accessibility-luxembourg/accessibilite.public.lu/content/en/rapdf1.1/glossaire.md

 **Note on the use of paragraphs**: the presence of an empty paragraph after structured content, for example a heading, a list or a paragraph of text at the end of a page, is not considered to be non-compliant.
 Only the use of several successive empty paragraphs is concerned.

 ### T

-#### Tab order
-The order in which content is scrolled through using the tab key.
-This sequence can become inconsistent in certain situations, for example when clickable elements are inserted into complex shapes or text areas and these are not presented in a consistent order.
-Similarly, in a PDF form, the navigation sequence of input fields and buttons can become inconsistent when they are incorrectly positioned.

 #### Text alternative
 Text associated with an image or complex shape that provides information equivalent to that conveyed by the image or complex shape.